jckfa/tinyfonts/README.md

 The stylistic sets can be chained together so, for example, a wider, boxy C with open counters is available.

-* Kerning must be disabled in user's graphics editing program. *
 ```

 ### Drawing Quality